Polyconseil/vue-gettext/README.md

 </p>
 ```

-**Caveat when using v-translate with Vue components or Vue-specific attributes**
+#### Caveat when using `v-translate` with Vue components or Vue specific attributes

-It's not possible (yet) to support components or attributes like `v-bind` and
+It's not possible (yet) to support components or attributes like `v-bind` and `v-on`.
-`v-on`.
 So make sure that your HTML translations stay basic for now.

 For example, this is *not supported*: